Mindanao Advice

 Color, Style and Design in Halsa, Norway

-I must admit that I don’t know so much about art, but I love colors, style, and design.
-When these three elements are combined, I’m easy to satisfy.
-So, why not follow me into an art exhibition here in Halsa that is only open six days a year; three days in the summer and three days in the winter.
+I must admit that I don’t know much about art, but I love colors, style, and design.
+When these three elements are combined, I’m easily satisfied.
+So, why not follow me to an art exhibition here in Halsa that is only open six days a year: three days in the summer and three days in the winter?

-A group of locals bought a residential house in the center of Halsa and use it for cultural activities.
-The house is small and the activities many, and when I heard of a three-day summer exhibition coming up I decided to visit.
-Followed by my husband and his camera without any idea of what to expect, I became pleasantly surprised.
+A group of locals bought a residential house in the center of Halsa and used it for cultural activities.
+The house is small and has many activities, so when I heard of a three-day summer exhibition, I decided to visit.
+Accompanied by my husband and his camera, without any idea of what to expect, I was pleasantly surprised.

-The gallery was manned by Ms. Borgny Bersås, and Inger Lise Kristensen who gave us a warm welcome.
+The gallery was manned by Ms. Borgny Bersås and Inger Lise Kristensen, who warmly welcomed us.

-The paintings which greeted me first was signed by Ms. Eilin Fonstad.
-She seems to be productive and widely exhibited on the grassroots level since 2003.
-Her colorful and entertaining style amused me.
-I immediately loved the “colorful cows”.
+The first painting I saw was by Ms. Eilin Fonstad.
+She seems productive and has been widely exhibited at the grassroots level since 2003.
+Her colorful and entertaining style amused me, and I immediately loved the “colorful cows.”

 IMG_9209b